Why do we love stories?

 Science behind storytelling

-You see, there is a function in our brain called ‘neutral coupling’ – it coordinates a storyteller’s brain with a listener’s brain.
+You see, according to ecommerce experts there is a function in our brain called ‘neutral coupling’ – it coordinates a storyteller’s brain with a listener’s brain.
 Through a narrative transport, reader connects emotionally with the author.
 There’s more to that.
 If we are presented with the facts, only two areas of our brain are stimulated - Broca’s and Wernicke’s.
 But exposed to a good story, many more areas activate - including the motor cortex, sensory cortex and frontal cortex.

 Interestingly, our brain doesn’t distinguish hearing or reading a story from experiencing it in real life – it’s because in either case, the same set of neurons is being activated.
 Isn’t that fascinating?

 Stories make us remember facts quicker – it’s because a part of our brain responsible for memorizing is the same part we use for imagination.
-A great example gives us Steve from RPC headquarters: he tells of a history teacher in his college, who was always passionate about the subject.
+A great example gives us Steve, the ecommerce expert from RPC headquarters: he tells of a history teacher in his college, who was always passionate about the subject.
 He used to discuss a Mexican War or Bubonic Plague so vividly the whole class sat mesmerized listening with the jaws dropped.
 None of the students ever before gave a flying flip about these wars, yet all were transported into the events by the power of great storytelling.

 Storytelling techniques in marketing